thosakwe/feathers-seeder/README.md

 * randomize: `Boolean` - (default true) - The seeder will pick a random template to generate the item for the service.

 * template: `Object` - A template object defining the structure of each object generated.
-For dynamic data, you can provide template strings, as feathers-seeder uses **[@marak/Faker.js](https://github.com/marak/Faker.js/)** internally.
+For dynamic data, you can provide:
+  - Template strings, as feathers-seeder uses **[@marak/Faker.js](https://github.com/marak/Faker.js/)** internally
+  - Custom parameterless functions

   Example:
   ```js